Where do you find the time to write?

 My number one tip?
 Whenever you sit down to watch television or whip out your phone to chill for a while, write instead.
 There's only so much time in the day, but all of us spend some of it doing, basically, nothing.
 Spend some of that "nothing" time writing.

-Hopefully, one or more of these tips will get
+Hopefully, one or more of these tips will get those words flowing for you!

 And please--start small and don't force it.
 If you go from no weightlifting to trying to benchpress three hundred pounds, you're going to hurt yourself.
 Grab some beginner dumbbells, write for a half hour or so, and build up your strength as you go.